noararazzak/Research_v2_CRA_HMDA/README.md

 https://catalog.archives.gov/id/2456161

-2. Unzip the folders and store the files in "Raw_Data_HMDA"
+2. Unzip the folders and store the files in "raw_data_HMDA"

 3. Rename the file "yearHMDALAR.dat".
 Here year will be 2011, 2012 etc.

-4. Store the folder "Raw_Data_HMDA" in another folder named "Data".
+4. Store the folder "raw_data_HMDA" in another folder named "data".
 Keep the conversion_hmda_dat_to_csv.py file and HMDA_Lar_Specs.csv in the working folder and run.

 5. This script has only been tested for LAR files from 2011, 2012 and 2013.
 However, in theory, it should work on any HMDA LAR files from 2004 onwards.
 HMDA LAR files from 2014 onwards are already in .csv format and is available at https://www.ffiec.gov/hmda/hmdaproducts.htm